changlong-liu/azure-sdk-for-python/sdk/communication/azure-communication-chat/README.md

 The `get_message` method retrieves a message from the service.
 `message_id` is the unique ID of the message.

-`ChatMessage` is the response returned from getting a message, it contains an id, which is the unique ID of the message, and other fields please refer to azure.communication.chat.Message
+`ChatMessage` is the response returned from getting a message, it contains an id, which is the unique ID of the message, and other fields please refer to azure.communication.chat.ChatMessage

 ```python
 chat_message = chat_thread_client.get_message(message_id)